geerlingguy/ai-benchmarks/README.md

 ## Author

-This benchmark was originally based on the upstream project [tabletuser-blogspot/ollama-benchmark](https://github.com/tabletuser-blogspot/ollama-benchmark), and is maintained by Jeff Geerling.
+This benchmark was originally based on an upstream project focused only on Ollama [tabletuser-blogspot/ollama-benchmark](https://github.com/tabletuser-blogspot/ollama-benchmark).
+This fork is maintained by [Jeff Geerling](https://www.jeffgeerling.com).